-Yesterday, I saw the NAACP, an organization created for the advocacy and elevation of people of color, hand out book bags, school supplies, and a whole lot of love to about 400 children, the majority of whom were white.
-That is the Joseph Pharaoh should have remembered; that is the true face of the people attacked by racial slurs and bigotry in Charlottesville.
+This month every year, the NAACP, an organization created for the advocacy and elevation of people of color, hand out book bags, school supplies, and a whole lot of love to about 400 children, the majority of whom are white.
+Now we're still trying to figure out what that looks like this year.
+But that is the Joseph Pharaoh should have remembered; that is the true face of the people attacked by racial slurs and bigotry.